 Sl.
-No. COs Bloom's Taxonomy Level 1 Demonstrate an understanding of Indian Financial System and Types of Financial Markets 2 2 Demonstrate an understanding of the methods of raising money from Primary Markets and detailed process of various primary issues 2 3 Demonstrate an understanding of the functioning of Stock Exchanges in India and Process of Clearing and settlement in secondary markets 2 4 Demonstrate an understanding of the concept of raising capital through debt market, debt market instruments, their issuances and process of clearing and settlement in debt markets 2 5 Demonstrate an understanding of the functions of NBFC's, Microfinance Institutions, Credit Corporative, HFC's, and Project Finance Institutions.
+No. COs Bloom's Taxonomy Level 1 Demonstrate an understanding of Indian Financial System and Types of Financial Markets 2 2 Demonstrate an understanding of the methods of raising money from Primary Markets and detailed process of various primary issues and apply the concepts learnt 2 & 3 3 Demonstrate an understanding of the functioning of Stock Exchanges in India and Process of Clearing and settlement in secondary markets and apply the concepts learned to place order in secondary markets 2 & 3 4 Demonstrate an understanding of the concept of raising capital through debt market, debt market instruments, their issuances and process of clearing and settlement in debt markets 2 5 Demonstrate an understanding of the functions of NBFC's, Microfinance Institutions, Credit Corporative, HFC's, and Project Finance Institutions.
 To understand Insurance as a Financial Product 2